Comprehensive Account: Biden’s Deadly Afghanistan Surrender and Retreat — Trump Was Right

 After making sure to mention the retreat plan “was based on the unanimous recommendation of my civilian and military advisors — the Secretary of State, the Secretary of Defense, the Chairman of the Joint Chiefs of Staff and all the service chiefs, and the commanders in the field,” he then added, “I take responsibility for the decision.”

-However, just the suggestion of striking a “peace deal” with the Taliban in February of 2020 emboldened increased Taliban attacks, which is to say if Trump were still CINC, we would still be in Afghanistan pounding them into submission – as we should be.
+However, just the suggestion of striking a “peace deal” with the Taliban in February of 2020 emboldened Taliban attacks, which is to say if Trump were still CINC, we would have a small contingent of special forces in Afghanistan pounding the Taliban into submission.

 Trump set two conditions on withdrawal, which under Biden, were not met.